-Chrissy Teigen Believes Her Tragic Miscarriage Led Her To Therapy & Sobriety In New ‘Ellen Show’ Appearance
+Chrissy Teigen Believes Her Tragic Miscarriage Led Her To Therapy & Sobriety In New 'Ellen Show' Appearance

 Chrissy Teigen revealed in an interview with Ellen DeGeneres that she believed her miscarriage ultimately led her to therapy and sobriety.
-Chrissy opened up about the struggles she has faced since the death of her and John Legend’s son Jack.
+She opened up about the struggles she has faced since the death of her and John Legend's son Jack in a recent appearance on Ellen's talk show.

-In September, after multiple blood transfusions and bed rest to try and help save her pregnancy, she announced the couple had lost their baby at 20 weeks gestation.
+In September, after multiple blood transfusions and bed rest to try and help save her pregnancy, Chrissy announced the couple had lost their baby at 20 weeks gestation.
 The couple has two other children, a daughter named Luna and a son, Miles.

 "I'm still in therapy about it, and I'm still coming to terms with it in a way," she said of her miscarriage.